mikestefanello/hooks-example/README.md

 ## Overview

 Aside from just providing usage examples for the [hooks](https://github.com/mikestefanello/hooks) library, this is an exploration in modular monolithic architectural patterns in Go by leveraging both [hooks](https://github.com/mikestefanello/hooks) and [do](https://github.com/samber/do) _(for dependency injection)_.
 It's recommended you review and understand these libraries prior to reviewing this repository.
+[Do](https://github.com/samber/do) is not required to achieve the pattern illustrated in this application, but I find it to be a very helpful and elegant approach.

-@todo
+I'm by no means advocating (at this time) for this specific approach but rather using this as an experiment and place to iterate with these ideas.

 ## Repo structure